bebopjmm/starfinder-campaigns/dead-echoes/AdventureLog/deadSuns-1_1_3-Investigation.md

 - Astral Extractions recruited the Downside Kings to threaten the Hardscrabble Collective and pressure the miners into handing over the Acreon and the Drift Rock to the company without dispute.

 He suggests that if the team really wants to know more about stuff like this, that they shoud go visit Diamond of Diamond Defense and Surplus down in the Spire.

+### The Corporate Contact

+Gereon is able to squeeze some critical information from his corporate contact, but the meal tab seemed excessive to most of the team (115cr):

+- Following the arrival of the Acreon, Astral Extractions secretly hired a violent Absalom Station street gang called the Downside Kings to coerce the Hardscrabble Collective into abandoning its claims on the Acreon and the Drift Rock.

 ### Diamond Defense and Surplus